 So if you look at the cannabinoid wheel (this is just an illustration, this is not all of the cannabinoids) you’ll see over a hundred different varieties.
 CBD is one cannabinoid but we also have CBN CBG and THC…and this is where the confusion can come in.
 So yes, full spectrum does have some THC in it, but in trace amounts.
 It’s still legal because it’s below the legal limit of 0.3% so you’re not going to experience the effects of THC if you’re getting hemp derived CBD hemp oil.
 In our Mission Farms CBD Review, we detail the lengths they go to get the highest-quality, full-spectrum CBD….because it matters!

 So that’s what full spectrum is.
 One final point, CBD does not have any THC in it…this is a common question (also check out our CBD FAQ for more answers to common questions like this).
 It would be like saying is there any vitamin B in my vitamin C?
 There’s not because they’re separate vitamins.
 These are separate cannabinoids.
 So one’s not in the other, but they can be in the same plant.

 Generally broad spectrum and full spectrum are considered to be really the best options because in nutrients works best synergistically together…which is how nature intended (not surprisingly).
 The research on this is clear.
+In our Endoca CBD Review, we highlight how the Dutch founder and biochemist turned to CBD after seeing, firsthand, how ineffective more “traditional” medicine was at treating AIDS in Africa.
 Now that doesn’t mean that full spectrum is always the best for everybody because you may be looking for something with zero THC in it.
 We’ll go through what those options are below.